Stimulants Drug Information

 - Eugeroics, like adrafinil and modafinil, are prescribed for the treatment of narcolepsy (excessive daytime sleepiness).
 They were abused as wakefulness promoting agents and as CNS stimulants in sports.

 - Methylxanthines, such as caffeine, are found in tea, coffee and energy drinks.
 They are also potent stimulants.
 However, their use is widely accepted in the society.

 - Nicotine in tobacco products is also a stimulant, which is not currently banned.

 - Other Stimulants—this is a broad group of Controlled Substances with different chemical structures and common CNS pharmacological effects.
 Many of them, like fenfluramine and phentermine, were originally designed as weight loss drugs.
 They are no longer used due to severe side effects.

 Stimulants may cause extreme psychological dependence.
-As drugs of abuse, stimulants are frequently taken to produce a sense of exhilaration, enhance self esteem, improve mental performance, increase activity, produce prolonged wakefulness, and to "get high".
+As drugs of abuse, stimulants are frequently taken to produce a sense of exhilaration, enhance self-esteem, improve mental performance, increase activity, and produce prolonged wakefulness.
 Stimulants are also popular as appetite suppressants.
-Ability to improve short-term physical performance made stimulants one of the most abused drug classes in sports.
+The ability to improve short-term physical performance made stimulants one of the most abused drug classes in sports.

 Methods of Analysis

 Immunoassay screens with gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS) for confirmation is a classic approach for amphetamines and cocaine analysis in urine.
 RTL's comprehensive stimulant test for athletic doping control employs gas chromatography-mass spectrometry (GC-MS).

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.

 Drug information data is not definitive and should be used for reference guidelines only.